Jaakk0S/IceCreamParlor-MenuService/README.md

 - Lambdas, Streams, Optionals (Java 8)

 ## Additional points
-- Tests are against the REST API directly
+- Tests are run on the REST API
-- Because the service is a simple CRUD, there are no unit tests and there is no separate service layer.
-These are needed if there's any business logic.